Mónico Sánchez Moreno: Early life

 However, the Electrical Engineering school was closed by student strikes, and Sánchez enrolled in a correspondence course in the subject offered by Joseph Wetzle from London.
 Despite knowing no English at that time, he followed the course diligently for three years.
 When he finished Joseph Wetzle contacted him and personally recommended him for a position at a company in New York.

 United States

 In 1904 Mónico Sánchez, at the age of 23, sailed from Cádiz to New York.
 He worked as assistant to a draughtsman, but then began studies at the Institute of Electrical Engineers, He later took a course at the University of Columbia.

 He first worked as an engineer at van Houten and ten Broek, a company which introduced electricity to hospitals.
 It was there that he invented a portable x-ray machine.
 It weighed scarcely 10 kg, as opposed to the 400 kg of the normal devices.
-France purchased 60 units for its field ambulances.

 The Collins Wireless Telephone Company hired Sánchez as chief engineer, in order to sell his portable x-ray machine, under the name The Collins Sánchez Portable Device.
 He was offered $500,000 for his invention.